hexagontk/hexagon/port_http_server/README.md

 are searched inside the application settings and lastly, a default value is picked.
 This is the parameters list:

-* serviceName: name of this service, it is only informative and it is displayed on the logs.
+* serverName: name of this server, it is only informative, and it is displayed on the logs.
 If not set `<undefined>` is used.
 * bindAddress: address to which this process is bound.
 If none is provided, `127.0.0.1` is taken.
-* bindPort: the port that the process listens to.
-By default it is `2010`
+* bindPort: the port which the process listens to.
+By default, it is `2010`.
 * contextPath: initial path used for the rest of the routes, by default it is empty.

 You can inject an adapter for the `Server` port using the [InjectionManager] object: